dwarvesf/handbook/README.md

 ## Credits

 Our handbook was inspired from [Basecamp](https://github.com/basecamp/handbook) and customized by the Dwarves team.
 We love the concise content and the way they organize the handbook.

+## Contributing

+We love pull requests.
+If you have something you want to add or remove, please open a new pull request.
+Please leave all PRs open for at least a week to get feedback from everyone.